sunpy/sunpy/docs/tutorial/time.rst

 =============

 Solar data is associated with a number of different time formats.
-To handle all these formats, sunpy has the `sunpy.time.parse_time()` that accepts a variety of inputs, and returns a consistent `~astropy.time.Time` object.
+To handle all these formats, sunpy has :meth:`sunpy.time.parse_time` that accepts a variety of inputs, and returns a consistent `~astropy.time.Time` object.
 You might have come across another way of storing time that's built into Python itself, `datetime.datetime`.
 `~datetime.datetime` does not provide support for common time formats used in solar physics or leap seconds, hence the use of `astropy.time.Time` throughout sunpy.